NaturailyShopify/Naturaily-netlify/_posts/2019-08-09-the-17-things-you-should-consider-before-choosing-the-best-software-development-company.md

 ## 14. Know the team you are working with

-Before you decide to cooperate with the software house that looks good on a paper, set a video-call and ask for the office tour to see the team you will be working with.
+Before you decide to cooperate with the software house that looks good on paper, set a video-call and ask for the office tour to see the team you will be working with.
 That way you will eliminate the risk an unknown subcontractor will implement your project.
 At Naturaily, the first call is always with the CEO as we believe that this is the right way to start business relations.
 Marcin is an entrepreneur with over 20 years of experience in the software industry and eager to share his business perspective on the project.

 ## 15. Avoid the yes-men